 We have also been preparing literature for our guests, and our marketing efforts are ongoing as we work on website upgrades and keeping in regular touch with our guests through our social media content.

-Social sustainability being one of the keys to achieving sustainable tourism.
+Social sustainability is one of the keys to achieving sustainable tourism.
 How do you approach this at Pugdundee Safaris?

 At Pugdundee we have divided sustainability into 5 Cs, and social sustainability is the foundation for all these Cs.

-- Customer – Customers by their visit are not only contributing to the lodge and the multiplier effects around all services, but are also giving us an opportunity to introduce them to wildlife and conservation.
-As a responsible wildlife enterprise, we cash on this opportunity of having the guest with us for more than three days on average, and ensure that we send them home as ambassadors for wildlife and conservation.
+- Customer – Customers by their visit are not only contributing to the lodge and the multiplier effects around all services but are also allowing us to introduce them to wildlife and conservation.
+As a responsible wildlife enterprise, we cash on this opportunity of having the guest with us for more than three days on average and ensure that we send them home as ambassadors for wildlife and conservation.

 - Conservation – Conservation of resources, the wildlife habitat around us, and social conservation are critical.
-At Pugdundee Safaris we maintain a balance, so we are able to lead by example.
+At Pugdundee Safaris we maintain a balance, so we can lead by example.

 - Community – Our strength comes from our team.
 More than 70% of the team are from nearby villages.
 Many youngsters have grown with us to become managers and supervisors, inspiring a brigade of fellow villagers.
 Training, capacity building, and inclusiveness in decision-making are an integral part of this process.

 I strongly believe in the inclusiveness of local communities that inhabit the areas around our lodges.
 Involving the local communities in our sustainable conservation journey has been one of the key pillars of our ecotourism model.
 We currently work closely with village schools, panchayats, and local events.